ding-lab/CromwellRunner/README.md

 ## Organizational structure

-Example workflows are in ./workflow.XXX/ directories.
+Example workflows are in ./workflows directory.
 These provide configuration data and simple scripts which take advantage of functionality in ./src.
 Different workflows are provided to illustrate use and provide simpler ways to get started.